yathaarthbatra/Sudoku-Solver/README.md

 ![](images/image2.PNG)
 ![](images/image3.PNG)

-### This project is based on the Sudoku Game which you all must played in your childhood days.
+### This project is based on the Sudoku Game which you must have played in your childhood days.

 If you need to revise the Sudoku Rules , visit this link--> http://www.counton.org/sudoku/rules-of-sudoku.php